DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/README.md

 **NEW For February 2025!**

-ESPuno Pi Zero is a STEM Maker and Developer SDK board based on an Epsressif ESP32-C6, featuring a wide operating voltage of 5-60V DC, powerful radio module and wrapped in a compact mechanical Pi Zero form.
+**ESPuno Pi Zero** is a STEM Maker and Developer SDK board based on an Epsressif ESP32-C6, featuring a wide operating voltage of 5-60V DC, powerful radio module and wrapped in a compact mechanical Pi Zero form.

+ - Ideal for Education and Classroom projects.
+Learning about interfacing and RS-485 or MODBUS control.
+ - Ideal for Solar Energy Monitoring Projects, so being powered directly from the 48V Battery for example.
+ - Ideal for Battery powered projects such as Robotics, Vehicles, Boats and University Projects.
+ - Ideal for Farm and Agriculture Projects.
+ - Ideal for Industrial applications, Test Systems, Development and MODBUS Control.

 **Raspberry Pi Emulator**